skrusche63/spark-piwik/README.md

 Loyalty is usually defined as the strength of the relationship between a customer and a certain business.
 A higher degree of loyalty results in more purchase orders at a higher frequency.

 Customer loyalty is an important parameter for almost any kind of business, and can e.g. be used to measure the effectiveness of marketing campaigns.
-Following a campaign, the loyalty curve can be analzed for a certain period of time to see if there is any significant impact on customers loyalty.
+Following a campaign, the loyalty curve can be analyzed for a certain period of time to see if there is any significant impact on customers loyalty.

 Loyalty, however, can not be directly observer and measured.
 It is an internal customer state, that must be inferred adn predicted from customer engagement events.